 Pupillometry is the measurement of the change in pupil size (diameter or area).
 Of particular interest is the finding that the contraction of the human pupil when exposed to light reflects significant changes in cognitive and emotional processing.

-Inspired by his work at the Institute for Technical Electronics, Color Image Processing, in Aachen, Germany, Johannes Junggeburth had the idea back in 1995 that the pupil light reflex can be an indicator of various influences that affect the human organism.
+Already by the end of the 20th century the idea existed, that the pupillary light reflex may be an indicator for various influences that affect the human organism.
 The assessment of the visible change in pupil size (bright adaptation) is already used as a standard emergency diagnosis.

 What is the pupil light reflex?

 The human eye adapts to the light conditions in its surroundings by narrowing and widening the pupil.
 If it is bright, the pupil contracts, in darkness it widens.
 This reaction to light cannot be influenced arbitrarily and is therefore called pupil light reflex (PLR).
 The PLR reflects the current functionality of the autonomic nervous system.
 Through the simple application of the measuring technique, it is possible to detect individual changes in the functionality of the autonomic nervous system at an early stage, either by self-testing or by qualified personnel.